bevyengine/rfcs/rfcs/45-stageless.md

 This relatively gentle failure mode is important to ensure that plugins can order their systems with relatively strong assumptions that the default system labels exist, but continue to (mostly) work if those systems or labels are not present.

 In addition to the `.before` and `.after` methods, you can use **system chains** to create very simple linear dependencies between the successive members of an array of systems.
-(Note to readers: this is not the same as "system chaining" in Bevy 0.6 and earlier: that concept has been renamed to "system handling".)
+(Note to readers: this is not the same as "system chaining" in Bevy 0.6 and earlier: that concept has been renamed to "system piping".)

 ```rust
 fn main(){